Contractor Services Providers

 - Notable certifications — including trade-specific endorsements and any minority- or women-owned business certifications.

 Fields are updated on a rolling basis as license renewals, bond changes, or coverage lapses are reported.
-Listings that cannot be verified against a public license record are flagged rather than removed, allowing users to see the gap before acting.
+Providers that cannot be verified against a public license record are flagged rather than removed, allowing users to see the gap before acting.

 Geographic distribution